martynafoksinska/Portfolio/README.md

 About me

 👋 Hi, I’m @martynafoksinska.
-I am master of applied linguistics - English and German languages.
+I have a masters degree in applied linguistics - English and German languages.
 I graduated from University of Gdańsk.
 Since 2021 I have started to take interest in software testing.
 My goal is to develop testing knowlage and technical skills.

 Tools